 There may be laughter and often tears.
 It will be harder on some days to talk.
 That’s okay.
 In the end and throughout our work, you will feel heard, understood, and supported.

-As we work together, I’ll always respect that you are the expert on YOU, and what we do together will be tailored to your unique characteristics, situations, goals, and concerns.
+As we work together, your provider will always respect that you are the expert on YOU, and what we do together will be tailored to your unique characteristics, situations, goals, and concerns.

 There’s no need to go it alone or suffer in silence.

-And I know you’re struggling to live the life you want, given the circumstances.
+And we know you’re struggling to live the life you want, given the circumstances.

-Let me walk with you… and help you manage the challenges that are coming your way.
+Let us walk with you… and help you manage the challenges that are coming your way.